The Georgina Joshi Graduate Fellowship

 - Recognizes the significance of the Georgina Joshi Graduate Fellowship and takes pride and pleasure in the award.

 - Takes time to learn about Georgina Joshi through conversations with those who knew her, by reading what has been written about her, and by listening to her recordings.

 - Shows the ability and desire to succeed.

 - Demonstrates a generosity of expression and a true joy in singing.

 - Is familiar with Georgina's life and recordings, which are here.

-3. Request letters of recommendation from two people who know your work.
-Recommendations should be sent separately to the same email address: email@example.com.
-In the subject line please put: "YOUR NAME: JOSHI FELLOWSHIP RECOMMENDATION".
+3. Request letters of recommendation from two people who know you and your work.
+They should send these letters to Professor Hart at maahart@Indiana.edu.
+Ask them to put JOSHI RECOMMENDATION in the subject line.

 4. Place your application form and personal essay in a folder with your name as the title of the folder.

 5. Email Professor Hart at maahart@Indiana.edu, and identify the Fellowship for which you are applying.
 She will send you a link enabling you to upload your entire application folder into BOX.